VictoriaUsman/redlion-audit/README.md

 # Weekly Match Audit — Submission

-KPI Analyst trial task (Lion Sales Funnel LLC): find why the weekly CRM-vs-warehouse match audit reports ~4% against an expected ~96%, quantify the true rate, and correct the query.
-Full task brief: `TASK.md`.

-## Files
+This is my submission for the KPI Analyst trial task for Lion Sales Funnel LLC.

+**The situation:** every week, a report checks how many customers in the CRM (the sales/contact system) also show up in the warehouse (the records system), and prints out what percentage matched.
+That report is supposed to say about 96%, but it's been printing about 4% instead.

+**What I found:** the report itself had two bugs in it, and there's also one real, small gap in the underlying data.
+Once the report is fixed, it correctly shows **96%**, matching what was expected.
+The full write-up, in plain language with the evidence for each claim, is in `FINDINGS.md`.

+## What's in this folder

-- `TASK.md` — original task brief, as provided.
+- `TASK.md` — the original assignment, unchanged.
-- `FINDINGS.md` — the written finding: corrected SQL query, true match rate, root causes in order, evidence for each.
+- `FINDINGS.md` — my write-up: what the real match rate is, what was wrong and why, with the evidence for each claim.
-- `corrected_audit.sql` — the corrected query as a standalone runnable file, returns the true match rate.
+- `corrected_audit.sql` — the fixed version of the report, ready to run.
-- `system_a_crm_export.csv`, `system_b_warehouse.csv` — original data, unmodified, needed by the load steps below.
+- `system_a_crm_export.csv`, `system_b_warehouse.csv` — the original data provided for the
+  task, untouched.

-## How to load and run
+## How to check my work

-Requires a local PostgreSQL (tested on Postgres 16).
+You don't need to take my word for the 96% number — anyone with PostgreSQL installed can load the same two data files and run the same fixed report themselves and see the same result.

 ```bash
 createdb kpi_trial